Liopold35894/cse15l-lab-reports/lab-report-3.md

 find -type f -name ch9.txt
 ./ch9.txt
 ```
-We can see that the whether or not a exists under the the current directory, and we're sure that it is a file, and not a directory.
+We can see whether or not a exists under the current directory, and we're sure that it is a file and not a directory.

 The second one I am showing is find . `-type f -iname SEARCH_NAME`.
-By default, the find command is case sensitive.
+By default, the find command is case-sensitive.
 We can run a case-insensitive search with the given name by using `-iname` instead of `-name`.

 Example 1: (In Abernathy directory)